laravel/docs/upgrade.md

 #### Unauthenticated Method

-You should add the `unauthenticated` method to your `App\Exceptions\Handler`.
+You should add the `unauthenticated` method to your `App\Exceptions\Handler` class.
 This method will convert authentication exceptions into HTTP responses:

     /**
      * Convert an authentication exception into an unauthenticated response.